This printed article is located at http://investor.ascottreit.com/our_corporate_governance_culture.html

 There should be a formal annual assessment of the effectiveness of the Board as a whole and its board committees and the contribution by each director to the effectiveness of the Board.

 The Manager believes that oversight from a strong and effective board goes a long way towards guiding a business enterprise to achieving success.

-As part of the Manager’s commitment towards improving corporate governance, the Board has implemented a process to evaluate the effectiveness of the Board as a whole and the Board Committees on an annual basis.
+As part of the Manager’s commitment towards improving corporate governance, the Board has approved and implemented a process to evaluate the effectiveness of the Board as a whole and the Board Committees on an annual basis.
 As part of the process, questionnaires were sent to the Directors, and the results were aggregated and reported to the Chairman of the Board.
 The areas of evaluation covered in the survey questionnaire included Board composition, Board processes, strategy, performance and governance, access to information and Board Committee effectiveness.
-The results of the survey were deliberated upon by the Board, and the necessary follow up action will be taken with a view to enhancing the effectiveness of the Board in the discharge of its duties and responsibilities.
+As part of the survey questionnaire, the Board also considers whether the creation of value for Unitholders has been taken into account in the decision making process.
+The results of the survey were deliberated upon by the Board, and the necessary follow up actions will be taken with a view to enhancing the effectiveness of the Board in the discharge of its duties and responsibilities.
 The outcome of the evaluation was satisfactory with positive ratings received for all the attributes in the evaluation categories.

 The Board was also able to assess the Board Committees through their regular reports to the Board on their activities.
 In respect of individual Directors, their contributions can take different forms including providing objective perspectives on issues, facilitating business opportunities and strategic relationships, and accessibility to Management outside of the formal environment of Board and/or Board Committee meetings.